Rowner Junior School SEND Information Report

 If you have concerns that your child may have a special educational need, share your concerns with the class teacher in the first instance.
-If you still have concerns you are welcome to make an appointment to meet with the Special Educational Needs & Disabilities Leader (SEND Leader), Marie Bennett.
+If you still have concerns you are welcome to make an appointment to meet with the Special Educational Needs & Disabilities Leader (SEND Leader), Sarah Knoll.

 Should you have a concern about the School’s SEND provision, contact the SEND Leader or the Headteacher.
-If your concerns persist about the school’s provision, a formal complaint can be made to the Governing Body through the Chair of Governors, Tracey Robinson.
+If your concerns persist about the school’s provision, a formal complaint can be made to the Governing Body through either of the Co-Chair of Governors, Tracey Robinson or Gary Walker.

 How the School and parents / carers will know what progress their child is making and how they can support them in their learning.